Information about Town and Parish Councils

 Town and Parish Councillors

-Each town and parish council is made up of councillors who, on the whole, are elected through the ballot box.
-Elections are held every four years and the last elections in Wiltshire took place in May 2017.
+Each town and parish council is made up of councillors.
+Most councillors are elected through the ballot box.
+Elections are held every four years and the last elections in Wiltshire took place in May 2021.

 By-elections are also held to fill vacant seats as and when they occur.